-Authorities don’t have to remove abandoned vehicles if the cost of moving them to the nearest highway is unreasonably high (for example, if special machinery is needed), unless the vehicle is on a carriageway.
+Local councils don’t have to remove abandoned vehicles if the cost of moving them to the nearest highway is unreasonably high (for example, if special machinery is needed), unless the vehicle is on a carriageway.

-Authorities can’t be held liable for damage resulting from abandoned cars.
+Local authorities can’t be held liable for damage resulting from abandoned cars.

 Read guidance for taking legal action against nuisance vehicles.

 To penalise people who abandon vehicles or parts of vehicles on roads or land open to the air, you can do one of the following:

 - issue a fixed penalty notice (if the offence is relatively minor)

 Local authorities must work out if vehicles are abandoned.
 This is likely if at least one of the following applies:

 - they have no keeper on the DVLA’s database and are untaxed - check with DVLA as vehicles no longer have to display a tax disc

 - they’re stationary for a significant amount of time